 Healthy sources of fat include eggs, fatty fish, nuts and seeds, healthy oils, and avocados.

-Called “micro” nutrients because they are needed only in very small amounts, these substances enable our bodies to produce enzymes, hormones, and other substances vital to development, disease prevention, and well-being.
+Called “micro” nutrients because they are needed only in very small amounts, these substances to not provide any calories but enable our bodies to produce enzymes, hormones, and other substances vital to development, disease prevention, and well-being.

-Overall, the main goal of nutrition is to connect what your eating to how it effects your body.
+Overall, the main goal of nutrition is to connect what your eating to how it effects your body, specifically how your food is making you feel.
 If you want to lose weight, have more energy, gain more muscle, etc., this is the basic thing you need to understand about your diet.
-Becoming aware of how your diet specifically effects your body will save you a lot of unwanted stress in the process and will allow you to take complete control over your health.
+Learning what good nutrition is a great start.
+And being aware of how your diet specifically effects your fitness goals and individual needs will save you a lot of unwanted stress in the long run, allowing you to take complete control over your health.

 Check out our Micro & Macro friendly foods here!